Top

 • They were falsely arrested due to identity confusion and other errors of governmental authority

-If you are in need of a felony expungement in KY, you want to be sure that the criminal defense attorney you choose to prepare your case knows the law of all expungements.
+If you are in need of an expungement in KY, including felony expungements, you want to be sure that the criminal defense attorney you choose to prepare your case knows the law of all expungements.
 At The Simon Law Office, our firm is experienced with handling large and complex cases, including felony charges.
 We are committed to obtaining an Expungement Order for every Petition of Expungement that we file.

 What Felonies Can Be Expunged in Kentucky?

 In the state of Kentucky, many felonies are not eligible for expungement.
-Recently, however, the Kentucky Senate passed House Bill 40, stating only certain Class D felonies are eligible for expungement such as 3rd degree burglary and 2nd degree forgery.
+Recently, however, the Kentucky legislature approved a longer list of Class D felonies that are eligible with House Bill 40, stating only certain Class D felonies are eligible for expungement such as 3rd degree burglary and 2nd degree forgery.
 Class A, B, and C felonies are not eligible.
 The following must also not apply to you:

 • Have criminal charges against you